Lilium chalcedonicum: Characteristics and appearance

-Distribution & Habitat
+Distribution and habitat

 It is native to the Balkans but it can also be found in Tuscany.
-In the Balkans, it spreads from southern Albania across much of mainland Greece, as well as on the islands of the Ionian sea and Aegean sea.
+In the Balkans, it spreads from southern Albania across much of mainland Greece, as well as on the islands of the Ionian Sea and Aegean Sea.
 It thrives in cool areas, mainly in glades of deciduous and boxwood forests of mountainous regions as well as meadows on calcareous, rocky soils at an altitude of 600–1700 meters.

 This species highly resents being moved, probably the main reason it is rarely seen in commerce.

-Culture & Symbolism
+Culture and symbolism

 Its earliest known depiction is in a Minoan fresco dating back 3,500 years to the Bronze Age, discovered on the Aegean coast on the island of Santorini, which was buried by a volcano with the Minoan eruption.

 Because of its striking appearance it has been cultivated since at least the 16th century.
 It was supposedly introduced to Europe by Master Harbran from Istanbul in 1597.
 Due to its resemblance to a turban, it is sometimes referred to as the Turk, however it should not be confused with the similar North American lily Lilium superbum.

 In the Victorian language of flowers, lilies portray love, ardor, and affection for your loved ones, while orange lilies stand for happiness, love, and warmth.